SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ```

 **CCIMP include (*Local Types* tab in ADT)**
-- The FRIENDS addition makes the global class a friend of the local class.
+- The `FRIENDS` addition makes the global class a friend of the local class.
 The private components of the local class can then be accessed by the global class.
 - A type declared in the private section of the global class is used to type an attribute.
 - The method, which is also declared in the private section, includes a method call in the implementation.
-It is a method delcared in the private section of the global class.
+It is a method declared in the private section of the global class.

 ```abap